MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 Flux might fail and display an error similar to `dry-run failed, error: admission webhook "<webhook>" does not support dry run`.
 To resolve the problem, go to `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration`.
 In the configuration, set the value for `sideEffects` to `None` or `NoneOnDryRun`.

-For more information, see [How do I resolve "webhook doesn't support dry run" errors?](https://fluxcd.io/docs/faq/#how-do-i-resolve-webhook-does-not-support-dry-run-errors)
+For more information, see [How do I resolve "webhook does not support dry run" errors?](https://fluxcd.io/flux/cheatsheets/troubleshooting/#how-do-i-resolve-webhook-does-not-support-dry-run-errors).

 ### Errors installing the microsoft.flux extension